Skip to content

 No accounts showing in dash?

-If no accounts are shown when logging into dash, it is likely you have an account configuration issue.
-Contact your team lead for assistance.
+If no accounts are shown when logging into dash, it is likely you have an account configuration issue with database access to 10.3.63.31.
+Please contact Positive to confirm your user has access to all databases on this server.

 Production